progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--First you have to find it.
 In this case, you already know what file it is.
 But suppose you didn’t; how would you identify what file or files were taking up so much space?
 If you run `git gc`, all the objects are in a packfile; you can identify the big objects by running another plumbing command called `git verify-pack` and sorting on the third field in the output, which is file size.
 You can also pipe it through the `tail` command because you’re only interested in the last few largest files:-->

 Zunächst mal müssen wir sie finden.
 In diesem Fall wissen wir bereits, um welche Datei es sich handelt.
-Aber nehmen wir an, wir wüßten es nicht.
+Aber nehmen wir an, wir wüssten es nicht.
 Wie würdest Du herausfinden, welche Datei (oder welche Dateien) so viel Platz verbrauchen?
 Wenn Du `git gc` laufen gelassen hast, werden sich alle Objekte in einem Packfile befinden.
 Du kannst dann große Objekte identifizieren, indem Du einen weiteren Plumbing Befehl, nämlich `git verify-pack` ausführst und nach dem dritten Feld der Ausgabe sortierst, d.h. der Dateigröße.
 Du kannst sie außerdem durch den `tail` Befehl leiten, denn Du bist ja nur an den wenigen größten Objekten interessiert:

 	$ git verify-pack -v .git/objects/pack/pack-3f8c0...bb.idx | sort -k 3 -n | tail -3
 	e3f094f522629ae358806b17daf78246c27c007b blob   1486 734 4667